allmaps/allmaps/packages/analyze/README.md

 # @allmaps/analyze

-This module analyzes warpedMaps: it checks them for possible error and computes accuracy measures.

-## Which map objects can be analyzed

-A Warped Map is an object used in [@allmaps/render](../../packages/render/) to describe how a Georeferenced Map (a parsed [Georeference Annotations](https://iiif.io/api/extension/georef/)) is warped by a transformer, e.g. during rendering.
-Hence, these objects contain a lot of information that can be used to infer the quality and accuracy of a map's warping.

-In a WebGL2Renderer a map is warped and triangulated, so the TriangulatedWarpedMaps is used, which extends WarpedMaps.
+This packages serves to analyze the *geometric* qualities of maps.

 ## How it works

-This packages analyzes maps to return information, warning and error items.
-Three types of analysis items exist:
+This packages analyzes maps and returns information, warning and error items:

 - **Info** are notable but not problematic informations on a warping.
 - **Warnings** are possibly problematic findings, but don't invalidate the map.
 - **Errors** are problematic findings that invalidate the map.

 Analysis items like info, warnings and errors are objects with a unique code, a message and possible additional descriptive attributes.
-The supported analysis items are listed below.
+All supported analysis items are listed below.

-An analyzer can also compute the following **Measures** and **Distortion**:
+An analyzer can also compute **Measures** like the RMSE of error-vectors and **Distortion** information like area scaling of a thin-plate spline transformation.
+They are equally described below.

+While this packages serves to analyze the *geometric* qualities of maps.
+It does not check the *online availability* of the resource (image) of a map.

+### Which maps can be analyzed?

+This package can analyze ProtoGeoreferencedMaps, GeoreferencedMaps or WarpedMaps.

+- A **ProtoGeoreferencedMap** is a type used in this package to describe a basic version of a GeoreferencedMap containing only (but not guaranteed) GCPs and a mask.
+Information on the resource image or context, present in a GeoreferencedMap may be omitted here.
+- A **GeoreferencedMap** is Allmaps' internal map format describing parsed [Georeference Annotations](https://iiif.io/api/extension/georef/).
+The [@allmaps/annotation](../../packages/annotation/) package defines these schema's and provides functions to parse and generate them.
+- A **WarpedMap** is an object used in the [@allmaps/render](../../packages/render/) package and describe how a Georeferenced Map is warped by a transformer, e.g. during rendering.
+Hence, these objects contain a lot of information that can be used to infer the quality and accuracy of a map's warping.
+  - This packages also check if WarpedMap's can be triangulated.
+For context: a WebGL2Renderer renders a WebGL2WarpedMap, which is an extension a TriangulatedWarpedMap, which is an extension of a WarpedMap.

 ## Installation